Vyvyan Lorrayne: Performing career

 Other dancemakers also created roles for Lorrayne.
 American director and choreographer Joe Layton, known primarily for his work on Broadway, cast her in two works staged for the Royal Ballet: The Grand Tour (1971), set to music of Noěl Coward, arranged by Hershey Kay, and O.W.
 (1972), concerning Oscar Wilde and set to music by Sir William Walton.
 Ronald Hynd also cast her in two works, both quintessentially English: In a Summer Garden (1972), set to music by Frederick Delius, and Charlotte Brontë (1974), to music by Douglas Young, in which she danced the title role.
 Peter Wright looked to France and Spain for inspiration in creating Arpège (1974), set to the Harp Concerto in C by François-Adrien Boieldieu, and El Amor Brujo (1975), set to the famous score by Manuel de Falla.
 In the latter work, identified as a "ballet pantomimico" by its composer, Lorrayne danced the role of the Andalusian gypsy girl Candela, who is haunted by the ghost of her dead husband.
 Finally, shortly before she left the company, David Bintley created a fitting farewell role for her in the lightly lyrical Meadow of Proverbs (1979), set to music of Darius Milhaud.

 Because of her pure classical technique, Lorrayne was cast in many major works in the Royal Ballet repertory, including The Sleeping Beauty, Swan Lake, Cinderella, and The Nutcracker.
 Besides frequent appearances on the stage of the Royal Opera House, she toured with the company around the world, to Europe, the United States, Canada, South Africa, and Australia.
 She was often partnered by the male stars of the company, including Anthony Dowell, Donald MacLeary, and Rudolf Nureyev.
 In 1980, she left the Royal Ballet to form her own company, Ballet Imperiale.
 A small troupe devoted to presenting works in the Russian classical style, Ballet Imperiale toured the English provinces, Wales, and Scotland.
 Lorrayne served as administrator, manager, artistic director, and principal dancer all rolled into one.
 Given the burdens of running the company, not to mention the expense, it is little wonder that the troupe was short-lived.

 Filmography

 On film and DVDs, Lorrayne's dancing can be seen in two ballet movies made for television by the British Broadcasting Corporation (BBC).
 She appeared as a lead Snowflake in Rudolf Nureyev's staging of The Nutcracker (1968) and as the Fairy Summer in Frederick Ashton's Cinderella (1969).
-As an actress, she had a featured role as Madam Bergerone in the Paramount film Top Secret!
+As an actress, she had a featured role as Madam Bergeron in the Paramount film Top Secret!
 (1984).
 An action comedy starring Val Kilmer, it is a parody of Elvis Presley musicals and the spy movies of the Cold War era.